 What Should I Eat to Prepare for Labour and Childbirth?

-Preparing for childbirth is like preparing for a race.
-It is a challenge for a mother’s stamina and strength.
+When talking about diet, preparing for childbirth is like preparing for a race.
+It is a challenge for both your stamina and strength.
 You may have to exert a lot of energy throughout the labour which could last for long hours.
-Therefore, you will need to prepare yourself with energy and nutrients before childbirth.
+Therefore, you will need to supply yourself with enough energy and proper nutrients before that time comes.

-When you are preparing yourself, you are actually at the same time preparing for your baby before he/she comes to this world as well.
+When you are preparing yourself, you are actually at the same time preparing for your baby before they come to this world as well.
 Have you heard of the phrase “eating for two”?
 There is definite truth to it, so remember this whenever you are planning your prenatal diet.
 The key element for preparing yourself in pregnancy and for childbirth is a balanced and nutritious diet.

-During pregnancy, mothers will need to consume extra protein for the growth of the baby.
+During pregnancy, you will need to consume extra protein for the growth of your baby in the tummy.
 Protein is used to create skin, muscle and hair.
 Before childbirth, protein is essential to strengthen muscles.
 If you are pregnant, we would advise you to eat dairy and lean meat which has a high quality of protein.
 If necessary, you can choose supplements with natural and unsweetened protein powder.

 Many women have low iron stores due to menstruation every month which might lead to anaemia.
 As you are pregnant, your blood volume increases by 30% to 50% and you need to top up your iron levels.

 Right before childbirth, your baby will store up the iron which will be needed for the first few months of life.
-Something you can consume before childbirth is dark and leafy vegetables, dried fruits, whole grains, nuts and seeds.
+Some foods you can consume before childbirth is dark and leafy vegetables, dried fruits, whole grains, nuts and seeds.
 Regularly consuming suitable confinement fruits for after birth is also important to improve your gut health and prevent constipation, which is the last thing you would want to deal with when recovering from birth.

 Compared to an average adult, you will need more calcium when you are pregnant to provide the calcium for the baby.
 Calcium is necessary for the bones development of a baby.
 If you don’t consume enough calcium, your baby may draw the calcium from your bone.
 This can lead to porous bones later in the life of a mother.

 Calcium is usually difficult to obtain from diet and it is easier to take a supplement which helps to boost iron levels for pregnant mother.
-Some natural food you can consider to increase iron level are dark leafy vegetables, legumes, tofu and milk.
+Some natural foods you can consider to increase iron level are dark leafy vegetables, legumes, tofu and milk.
 Make sure to choose the best confinement vegetables as well to replenish your lost nutrients and blood properly.

-During pregnancy, you will need to adapt to the body changes and role changes as well.
+During pregnancy, you will need to adapt to your body changes and role changes.
 These changes might cause anxiety and stress as each of them may feel extremely unfamiliar and new to you.
 With enough consumption of Omega-3, your risk of depression can be reduced.

-It is great if a mother is able to intake Omega-3 throughout the pregnancy especially in her third trimester as Omega-3 can help to reduce the risk of premature birth, according to research.
-Omega-3 can be found in fish liver oil, walnut, chia seeds and seaweed.
+You can increase your intake of Omega-3 throughout the pregnancy especially in your third trimester as Omega-3 can help to reduce the risk of premature birth, according to research.
+Omega-3 can be found in fatty fish like salmon and mackerel, walnut, chia seeds and seaweed.